PhoenixPlexCode/PhoenixAdult.bundle/README.md

 Features
 --------
 Currently the features of this metadata agent are:
-- Grabs all available Metadata
+- Scrapes any available Metadata, including:
+  - Scene Title
-- Video title
+  - Scene Summary
   - Studio
-- Originating site (saved as the Tagline, and also a Collection for easy searching)
+  - Originating Site (saved as the Tagline, and also a Collection for easy searching)
   - Release Date
-- Genres/Categories/Tags
+  - Genres / Categories / Tags
-- Porn Stars stored as Actors with photo
+  - Porn Stars (stored as Actors, with photo)
-- Scene director (if available)
+  - Scene Director
-- Movie Poster(s) / Background art (if available)
+  - Movie Poster(s) / Background Art

 - Function to strip common "scene" tags from filenames to assist with matching
 - Function to help replace abbreviations in filenames with the full names to assist with matching